ShaikAli65/PeerConnect/README.md

 ## Features

-- **P2P Communication**: Enables direct data transfer and messaging between peers, eliminating the need for centralized control.
+- **P2P Communication**: Enables direct data transfer and messaging between peers, reducing the need for centralized control.
 - **Local Network Optimization**: Tuned for high-performance within local area networks (LANs).
 - **Custom Protocols**: Implements several distributed protocols to optimize communication and data sharing between peers.
 - **Standard Library Use**: Core functionality implemented using Python’s standard library to avoid unnecessary dependencies.

-## Internals
-- **Network Discovery**: finds other peers incrementally in the local network and lists them to the user
-- **k
-- **Messaging**:

 ## Main Branch

 The code in the main branch is a fully functional version of PeerConnect.
 It employs a **threaded synchronous model** and includes: